hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 # Asset-Transfer-Basic as an external service

-See the "Chaincode as an external service" documentation for an introduction on how to run chaincode as an external service.
-This sample includes the external builder and launcher scripts which the peers in your Fabric network will require in order to run an asset transfer chaincode as an external service.
+This sample provides an introduction to how to use external builder and launcher scripts to run chaincode as an external service to your peer.
+For more information, see the [Chaincode as an external service](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html) topic in the Fabric documentation.

 **Note:** each organization in a real network would need to setup and host their own instance of the external service.
 For simplification purpose, in this sample we use the same instance for both organizations.